ecronix/react-most-wanted/README.md

 [<img src="https://www.browserstack.com/images/mail/browserstack-logo-footer.png" width="120">](https://www.browserstack.com/)

 Thank you to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to test in real browsers.
+Thanks to @SiradDev for creating the logo for this project :smile:

 ## TO DO
 - [ ] finish tests